Which Countries Have the Best Incentives for EV Purchases?

 Nothing concrete is yet to appear; however, all the signs suggest Canada is set to launch federal incentives to attract consumers towards EVs.

 It is clear that the evolution of EV incentives will continue to support EV adoption, while technological innovations will allow EVs to become increasingly more competitive with internal combustion vehicles.
 It is difficult to argue that Norway’s aggressive strategy, makes it the global leader in EV adoption.
-Nearly a third of new cars sold in Norway are electric, the highest proportion worldwide, followed by 6.4% in the Netherlands and 3.4% in Sweden.
+Nearly a third of new cars sold in Norway are electric, the highest proportion worldwide, followed by 11.7% in Iceland, 6.4% in the Netherlands, and 3.4% in Sweden.
 The key to the success of EVs is not just policy support, although it plays a major role.
 For countries looking to become a prominent player in EVs, it will take a combination of policy incentives, support from the automotive industry and a user-friendly infrastructure.
 Whether for business or personal use, it is probably the best time to purchase an EV if you want an incentive.
 As EV popularity increases, the need for government incentives is likely to decrease.